jamonserrano/plumber-sass/README.md

 ## Considerations

 ### Precision
-Due to SASS's precision, rounding, and browser text engines it's entirely possible that the rendered text will not sit _exactly_ on the baseline.
+Due to SASS’s precision, rounding, and browser rendering it’s entirely possible that the text will not sit exactly on the baseline.
 Following these guidelines will get you closer to pixel perfection:

 * Define grid height in pixels, or as a multiple of the base font height.
 * Use a grid height with many divisors.
 * Use font sizes that produce whole numbers with the grid height.

 ### Varying baseline among fonts in the same family
-Although some weights or styles in the same family can sit on different baselines, it's generally fine to use the one for the regular font.
-If pixel perfection is important, define individual baselines for each font.
+Although some weights or styles in the same family can sit on different baselines, it’s generally fine to use the one for the regular font.
+If pixel perfection is important, set individual baselines for each font.

 ### Viewport-specific units
 While supported, specifying the grid height in vh, vw, vmin, vmax is discouraged because this usually yields fractional pixels that can seriously hamper precision.

 ### Collapsing margins
-Plumber's use of collapsing margins makes it possible to specify the minimum distance between blocks of texts.
-If you don't need this, you can set either of `$leading-top` or `$leading-bottom` parameters to 0.
+Plumber’s use of collapsing margins makes it possible to set the minimum distance between blocks of texts.
+If you don’t need this, you can set either `$leading-top` or `$leading-bottom` to 0.

 ## API